-Healthy Futures of Texas has been a consistent leader, helping Bexar County see a 53 percent decrease in its teen birth rate since its founding in 2006.
+Healthy Futures of Texas has been a consistent leader, helping Bexar County see a consistent decrease in its teen birth rate since its founding in 2006.

 Every year, we serve 12,000 young people through our programs and millions more through our advocacy efforts.
 At the state level, our work has maintained or increased millions in funding for preventative healthcare for women, young people and families.

 In 2018, the federal government moved to end a Department of Human Services program that was funding $213 million in teen pregnancy prevention efforts.
 We participated in a class-action lawsuit and won, securing a major victory for our community and the 61 agencies implementing programs across the country.